Rational use of medicines

 How can medicine use be more rational?

-There are various ways to improve the rational use of medicines.
-For rare diseases, several indication committees have been established, where experts in a specific rare disease collaborate to determine the best possible treatment for patients.
-These committees consider the latest scientific research insights.
-Read more about indication committees in the report on indication committees – Zorginstituut Nederland.
+For rare diseases, several “indication committees” have already been established.
+These committees consist of experts in a specific rare disease who collaborate to determine the best possible treatment for each patient, taking into account the latest scientific insights.
+Learn more about indication committees in the report: report on indication committees – Zorginstituut Nederland.

 Fabry disease – developing start and stop criteria